tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 Run Tahoe-LAFS
 --------------

-Now you are ready to deploy a decentralized filesystem.
+Now you are ready to deploy a decentralized file store.
 The ``tahoe`` executable in the ``bin`` directory can configure and launch your Tahoe-LAFS nodes.
 See `<running.rst>`__ for instructions on how to do that.